Ponmudi: Attractions

 Ponmudi is connected to Thiruvananthapuram by a two-lane highway (SH2 & SH 45).
 The last 18 km starting from Anapara has scenic views, as it winds through the mountains and tea gardens.
-The travel along this stretch provides a thrilling experience as drivers and riders have to navigate 22 Hairpin turns.
+The travel along this stretch provides a scenic experience, as drivers and riders must navigate 22 Hairpin turns.
 Ponmudi is also a popular spot for backpacking and trekking.
 The climate is pleasant year-round.

 Other attractions near Ponmudi include Golden Valley and a number of rivulets and rapids, some even across the road.
 The lush forest area has tropical vegetation.
 A variety of wildlife inhabit the hills.
 The Golden Valley offers vistas of the hills and access to the Kallar River.
 Flowing through a wilderness area, it has rounded pebbles, cool water, fish, and lush green trees.

 Some notable tourist attractions located in Ponmudi are Peppara Wildlife Sanctuary, Echo Point and various trekking spots.
 Mist-laden valleys, especially Golden Valley near Kallar River, also draw tourists.
 Travelers can find a deer park and wood and stone cottages coloured in bright hues.
 Located about 1.5 km from the hill station, is the Ponmudi Falls.
 Around 3 km from the Ponmudi Resort, is the Deer Park.
 The Meenmutty Falls, another tourist attraction of the region, is about 3 km from the Kallar Main Road.
 Peppara Wildlife Sanctuary, located on the outskirts of Ponmudi, is a preserve spread across 53 km2 and accommodates a variety of wild animals and birds like Asian elephants, sambar, leopards, lion-tailed macaques, Malabar grey hornbills, etc.